rozensoftware/flea/README.md

 ```

 There are various methods of running and installing this software, so I will not describe them here, as they depend directly on your preferences and needs.
-The flea program must be run on the target system, for example:
+The flea program could be run on the target system, for example:

 (I assume that you are typing commands in the same directory where the server executable file is located.)